carlesloriente/jekyllthemes/README.md

-Jekyll Themes
+Best Jekyll Themes
 =============

-A directory of the best-looking themes for Jekyll blogs
+An up-to-date directory of the best-looking themes for [Jekyll](https://jekyllrb.com/) a static site generator in [Ruby](https://www.ruby-lang.org/es/).

+Forked from the discontinued project [JekyllThemes](https://github.com/mattvh/jekyllthemes) created by [Matt Harzewski](https://github.com/mattvh).

 Submitting a Theme
 ------------------